 I found most of the restaurants to be about the same in quality and price.
 Here’s a tip I use in all big cities to find those hidden gems and avoid tourist traps.
 Go to a busy tourist place then head directly 2-3 blocks OUT of that area.

 Walk down little alleyways if you must.
 Also, using an app like Yelp is a huge help.
 Our favorite gelato stop was Gelato del Teatro.
 Check out my guide to finding the best gelato in Italy and my other guide to finding the best gelato in Rome.

 We probably went about 5 times during our week there.
 But whatever you do, don’t leave Rome without sitting in a piazza in the sunshine and gobbling up something tasty and then wandering down twisted, narrow cobblestone streets, gelato in hand, dodging scooters as you soak up the smell of the Wisteria growing everywhere and the bright, dripping laundry strung from the windows!

 Have you been to Rome with kids?
 What are your kids’ favorite things to see, do and eat?
-We’d love to hear from you!
+We’d love to hear from your family trip!

 More Resources for your trip to Rome